braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 >
 > ① ensures that the `postset` code is executed by resetting `VIEW` to its current value.
 This is needed to update the toolbar pushbuttons when the figure panel is first drawn.
 >
 > ② memorizes also the listener to the changes in `ST_AXIS`.
-This is neede to ensure that the toolbar pushbuttons are synchronized with the content of `ST_AXIS`.
+This is needed to ensure that the toolbar pushbuttons are synchronized with the content of `ST_AXIS`.
 >
 > ③ ensures that the `postset` code is executed by resetting `BRAIN` to its current value.
 This is needed to update the toolbar pushbuttons when the figure panel is first drawn.
 >
-> ④ deletes also the evanescent handle for the `LISTENER_ST_AXIS`.
+> ④ deletes also the evanescent handle for the `LISTENER_ST_AXIS` when the figure panel is deleted.
 >

 > **Code 7.** **BrainSurfacePF element new props with toolbar pushbuttons.**
-> 		The `props` section of the generator code for "_BrainSurfacePF.gen.m" with the additions needed to have the toolbar pushbuttons for the brain surface.
+> 		The `props` section of the generator code in "_BrainSurfacePF.gen.m" with the additions needed to have the toolbar pushbuttons for the brain surface.
 > 		This code modifies Code 3.
 > ````matlab
 > %% ¡props!
+>
+> . . . . .
-> ...
+>
 > %%% ¡prop!
 > VIEW (figure, rvector) sets the desired view as the line-of-sight azimuth and elevation angles.
 > %%%% ¡check_prop!